ProjectMOSAIC/mosaicData/cran-comments.md

 ## Downstream dependencies

 The only reported issue from revdep_check() was with the mosaic package, but that will go away with the version submitted to CRAN earlier today.

+## Note

+Modified DESCRIPTION file to remove reference to mosaic-web.org from title and add http:// in description.